 While Nebraska allows most citizens to legally own a firearm with few restrictions, it is always important to use guns in a safe and legal manner.
 One major way that a person may violate this requirement is by being in possession of a firearm during the commission of another crime.

 For example, threatening bodily harm on another person is defined as simple assault, which is a misdemeanor.
 However, threatening another with harm by using a gun turns this misdemeanor charge into a felony.

-Not only would the defendant be facing a felony level assault charge, but Nebraska Revised Statutes §28-1205 states that this action in and of itself is a class I-C felony.
+Not only would the defendant be facing a felony-level assault charge, but Nebraska Revised Statutes §28-1205 states that this action in and of itself is a Class I-C felony.
 This means that a conviction carries a mandatory minimum sentence of five years in prison in addition to any sentence handed down for the assault.

-Even if a defendant does not actually use the firearm to help commit the crime, there are still enhanced penalties available under Nebraska law.
+Even if a defendant does not actually use the firearm to help commit the crime, there are still enhanced penalties available under state law.
 Moreover, simply possessing a firearm while committing a felony is another felony-level offense.

 The right of all citizens to bear arms is enshrined in the United States Constitution, and Nebraska state laws mirror this concept.
 However, diligent compliance with local gun laws are important in avoiding possible legal trouble.
 Therefore, it is important to have a full understanding of the local gun laws in your state

 Simply possessing an illegal firearm or any handgun not registered with the state is a criminal offense that can result in a jail term and a fine.
 Allegations that a person used a firearm to commit another offense are more severe, as a conviction could result in a mandatory minimum prison sentence.